-When considering an application for Medicaid, one should bear in mind that the rules are fairly complicated and transfers of assets to third parties (such as gifts to children) in order to become eligible for the program can result in a penalty period being imposed.
+The rules for Medicaid applications are quite complex and transfers of assets to third parties (such as gifts to children) in order to become eligible for the program can result in a penalty period being imposed.
 Asset transfers made within five years of the application for Medicaid are penalized.
 During a penalty period, the State will not pay for nursing home care.
 Our attorneys can help you plan to eliminate, reduce, or offset transfer penalties.

 If your application for Medicaid benefits is denied, your Medicaid eligibility is terminated, or Medicaid refused to pay a claim for you, you have a right to a fair hearing before a New Jersey Administrative Law Judge.
 At that hearing, you have a right to be represented by counsel and to present evidence including testimony to support your case.
 The judge makes a recommendation to Medicaid regarding your case.
 Then, if Medicaid still denies your claim, you have a right to appeal to the Appellate Division of the Superior Court of New Jersey.
 If Medicaid has advised you that it intends to discontinue the payment of benefits, you may have a right to have benefits continued until you appeal has been decided.